Ignorance is Bliss: A Game of Regret: Appendix

 Thank you for being a participant in this study.
-The study will take approximately 15 minutes.

 Please give this study your full attention.
-You will have a limited amount of time to complete the study.
-Every screen has a timer.
-If time runs out, you will be excluded from the study and receive no payment.
+The study will involve multiple screens with each screen having a countdown timer.
+If time runs out, you will be excluded from the study and receive no further payment.
+This is not to put you under time pressure, but to ensure that the study is run smoothly.

-As mentioned in the invitation email and in the reminder email, participants in this study will be paid via PayPal.
-Hence having a PayPal account and providing us with your PayPal email address is a prerequisite for participating in this study.